Krakkerz/Optimaxx-Backend/SPRINT.md

     - Did some minor work on backend to fit the responses to frontend.

 ## Sprint #3 (W20 2022)
-we will try to finish the implementation of the movie overview and reservation
+We will try to finish the implementation of the movie overview and reservation

 We want to get the following done in this sprint: